 A Common Flaw in the Step-Parent's Perspective

 Just as the birth parent must be careful of falling into a pattern of being the dominant parent, the step-parent must be aware of the dangers of attempting to assert too much authority within the home.
-Far too often, a step-parent feels under pressure to “prove” that he or she is a worthy parent.
-This can lead to incidences of being unnecessarily strict or critical of the children’s behavior, and possibly jumping to conclusions about the intentions of the birth parent.
+Far too often, a step-parent feels under pressure to 'prove' that he or she is a good parent.
+This can lead to incidences of being unnecessarily strict or critical of the children's behaviour, and possibly jumping to conclusions about the intentions of the birth parent.

 Setting the Parenting Boundaries

 It is important to decide how the two adults in the household will work together when it comes to parenting responsibilities.
-There is no simple format that will be ideal in every family situation.
-However, there are several general guidelines that will apply:
+No simple format will be ideal in every family situation.
+However, several general guidelines will apply:

 - Discuss specific scenarios related to child rearing.
 What will a parent do when there is a fight between a brother and sister and the other parent is not at home to intervene?
 How do things progress when a child becomes ill at school?
-While it is impossible to iron out a procedure for every conceivable incident that could happen with the children, discussing and working through as many scenarios as possible helps to create general procedures that adapt easily in a crisis.
+While it is impossible to iron out a procedure for every possible incident that could happen with the children, discussing and working through as many scenarios as possible helps to create general methods that adapt quickly in a crisis.

 - Cover all legalities involved in providing safety and proper health care for the children.
 Depending on applicable laws, this may mean providing the step-parent with a power of attorney so that he or she can authorize medical treatment in an emergency without waiting for the birth parent to arrive.